Egress window logic and the building code

 Awning windows are problematic.
 Since the opened sash prevents escape from most window wells, they’re unsuitable for basement egress.
 And with most awning windows, the opening hardware and height don’t meet egress requirements.
 Some manufacturers offer models with detachable operators that meet egress requirements.

-When it comes to egress, not all windows are created equal.
+When it comes to egress, not all bedroom windows are created equal.
 Figures C – F show how any style window can meet egress requirements—some just do it more space efficiently than others.
 As you remodel, you’ll want new egress windows that match the style of the existing windows and meet egress requirements.
 This can be a challenge.
 Bear in mind these pros and cons.

 Casement windows: These side-hinged windows fulfill egress requirements while taking up the smallest amount of wall space.
 This makes them ideal for egress windows in basements or other areas where space is limited.
-Some manufacturers can install a special operator arm that allows the window to open wider than the standard operating arm to meet egress requirements.
+Some manufacturers can install a special operator arm that allows the window to open wider than the standard bedroom window size operating arm to meet egress requirements.
 Others have an operator arm that can be pushed to open the window wider in an emergency.
 These meet egress requirements as long as you leave the “PUSH HERE” label in place.

 Double-hung windows: Even when it’s fully open, more than half of a double-hung window’s overall area is blocked by glass.
-This means that to meet egress window height requirements, a window must be nearly 4 ft.
+This means that to meet egress window height requirements, a bedroom window must be nearly 4 ft.
 9 in. in overall height.
 This height requirement takes it out of the running for most basement egress situations.